 - Keep the area near the scar clean

 - Follow through with any and all recommended aftercare appointments

 Oral Surgeon in Melbourne, Florida Who Performs Cleft Lip Surgery

 Curious to see if cleft lip treatment is right for you?
-Dr. Sedaros will walk you through any questions and help you determine if cleft lip treatment is right for you.
+Contact Dr. Sedaros to schedule a consultation and ask any questions about your life before and after cleft lip surgery.
 Call our office at (321)-610-7868 to schedule an oral surgery consultation today!